 Daylight savings is another large but somewhat overlooked opportunity to save energy.
 The main concept of daylight savings is to make use of the natural daylight that enters the office windows to save energy on artificial lighting.

-In a practical sense, this is done by sensing the infall of daylight with some sort of light sensor and then based on that information dimming the lighting down or completely turning it off since the natural daylight is compensating for the installed lighting.
+In a practical sense, daylight savings is created by sensing the infall of daylight with some sort of light sensor and then based on that information dimming the lighting down or completely turning it off since the natural daylight is compensating for the installed lighting.

 Using this concept to its fullest capacity allows us to save an additional 10% of energy.